freddycs/byd_car_mqtt/README.md

    - Insert the USB drive into your car's head unit.

-   - Copy the `dilauncher_automations.json` file to `\download\s` folder in local storage.
+   - Copy the `dilauncher_automations.json` file to `\download\s` folder in the local storage.

    - Open the DiLauncher application.

-   - Navigate to the **Conditional Tasks** (or **Task List**) settings.
+   - Navigate to the **Settings 设置** menu and select **Conditional Tasks 条件联动**.

-   - Find the **Import** or **Restore** function and select the JSON file from the USB drive.
+   - Click on **Import Automation 导入智能场景** button and select the JSON file from `/download/s` folder.

-Once imported, DiLauncher will have all the necessary conditional tasks configured to listen for the MQTT commands published by Home Assistant, allowing you to control the climate entities.
+Once imported, DiLauncher will have all the necessary conditional tasks configured to send MQTT message to Home Assistant, updating the state of the AC Temperature, Battery SOC and Fan Speed.

 ---